 In Part 1 of this two-part post, I talked about the importance of separating the notion of procurement VALUE (how strategic is the value delivered to the enterprise by Procurement's services?) from procurement PERFORMANCE (how effective and efficient is the performance for each service?).
 In this part, I'll talk about how to better measure that performance … and I’ll also ask for your help.

-Measuring procurement EFFICIENCY is relatively straightforward in terms of looking at procurement FTEs, process costs, cycle times, etc. (I humbly submit that nobody measures this as well as my firm.)
-That said, it can be more complex than many think.
+Measuring procurement EFFICIENCY is relatively straightforward in terms of looking at procurement FTEs, process costs, cycle times, etc. That said, it can be more complex than many think.
 For example, dividing your procurement budget by your total number of POs is a REALLY stupid way to measure a "Cost per PO" metric!
 I won't tell you why (hint: think activity-based costing).

 Anyway, EFFECTIVENESS is a trickier metric, especially as you move from Price to TCO to Spend Magnitude and finally to the Value of that Spend (e.g., faster time to market, better innovation, better sustainability, etc.).
 In other words, increase your bang for the buck -- don't just reduce the number of bucks.

 When you measure effectiveness, this includes not just spend/cost savings, cost avoidance, supply base leverage, internal customer satisfaction, supplier performance, and other well-known metrics, but also more strategic outcomes such as performance-to-market, innovation performance, time-to-market performance, sustainability, and so one.
 The definitions get very tricky, and there's a very real trade-off between the insights of these metrics and the effort to measure them.
 Part of the difficulty in measurement is the definition of the metric itself.
 It's a good idea to find a good balance between the ease of measurement of the metric and the importance/impact of that metric.